-The French company Mavic has released three sets of new 29er mountain bike wheels for 2012.
+The French company Mavic has released three sets of new 29er mountain bike wheels for 2014.
 This isn’t the bike company’s first step into the twenty niner market.
 In 2008 they made the TN 719 rim.
-Things have evolved a bit since then though, and for 2012 they’ve released a brand-new line of Crossmax 29er wheels.
+Things have evolved a bit since then though, and for the new season they have released a brand-new line of Crossmax 29er wheels.
 And man do they look great.

 Development of the Crossmax SLR 29in Wheels

 Mavic went to huge lengths designing the new Crossmax SLR 29er, the higher end wheelset.
 Their first prototype were some up-sized Crossmax 26in wheels, but quickly figured out it proved unreliable and wasn’t stiff enough, with spokes snapping during test riding.
 Their next step was to add more spokes, which resolved the issue of stiffness, but the weight increased to much to be reasonable fun mountain bike wheels.
 So they tried stronger spokes, which partly solved the problem.

 Another step in the process was to look at the rim itself.
 So they increased the thickness of the rim, adding 0.6mm of metal.
 Along with the ISM-3D spoke machining this step cured the problem, without a weight penalty and increasing the stiffness of the wheel.
 However, this rim design only displaced the stress to a different part of the wheel.
 They had spokes snapping on the rear wheel of the drive side.
 So intuitively, they fixed this problem by simply bead blasting the spokes.
 Now the wheels sailed through their testing procedures.
 The finished product weighs 1620g.

 Crossmax ST 29 wheels